 DMV receives information from a variety of sources, such as:

-- Your physician or surgeon who is required by law to report to DMV medical conditions or disorders characterized by loss of consciousness or control, including Alzheimer’s disease, and other conditions which, in their opinion, may affect your ability to operate a motor vehicle safely.
+- Your doctor or surgeon who is required by law to report to DMV medical conditions or disorders involving loss of consciousness or control, including Alzheimer’s disease, and other conditions that could affect your safe driving.

 - Emergency medical personnel who may treat you in an emergency facility due to a sudden loss of consciousness, awareness, or control.

-- A DMV employee observes a condition (physical or mental) that may affect your ability to safely operate a motor vehicle and refers their observation to Driver Safety for review.
+- A DMV employee who observes a physical or mental condition that could impact your safe driving and refers it to Driver Safety for review.